TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 2 Networking/NTW-06 Subnetting.md

 NAT gateway - also known as Network Address Translation Gateway, is used to enable instances present in a private subnet to help connect to the internet or AWS services.
 In addition to this, the gateway makes sure that the internet doesn’t initiate a connection with the instances.
 NAT Gateway service is a fully managed service by Amazon, that doesn’t require any efforts from the administrator.

+LAN - Local Area Network.
+It's a structure for organizing and protecting network communicayions for devices running within a single router.

 ## Exercise